• Skip to primary navigation

 • Butter - Unsalted butter and salt can be substituted with salted butter if needed.

-• Jam - We're using raspberry jam as the filling for our rugelach.
-I recommend using a nice thick jam to prevent jam from leaking out excessively.
-Some of your jam will leak out (this is normal) but a thin or homemade jam is more likely to leak out than a thicker, store bought jam.
-Raspberry jam can be substituted with any flavor of jam.
+• Jam - Any flavor of jam works in this recipe.
+Thick, store bought jam works best to prevent leaking while baking.
+Some of your jam will leak out (this is normal) but thin/homemade jam is more likely to leak than a thicker, store bought jam.

 • Egg & milk - Egg wash can be substituted with heavy cream or melted butter.
-Any of these substitutions will give your crescents a golden brown coating when baked.
+Any of these substitutions create a golden brown coating when baked.

 Tips and tricks